 The regulations for radiological protection and emergency preparedness around the UK’s nuclear sites was updated in 2019 to reflect international best practice.

-The new legislation, known as REPPIR 2019: Radiation (Emergency Preparedness and Public Information) Regulations became UK law on 22 May 2019 with local authorities given a year to implement the changes.
+Legislation, known as REPPIR 2019: Radiation (Emergency Preparedness and Public Information) Regulations became UK law on 22 May 2019 with local authorities given a year to implement the changes.

-ONR will continue to regulate arrangements under its approved code of practice and nuclear operators, including Magnox (Hunterston A) and EDF Energy (Hunterston B), will continue to provide technical guidance to Local Authorities for local plans.
+The Office of Nuclear Regulation (ONR) regulates arrangements under its approved code of practice and nuclear operators, including Magnox (Hunterston A) and EDF Energy (Hunterston B), and provides technical guidance to Local Authorities for local plans.

 This legislation applies to all nuclear sites across the UK.

 In 2016 the ONR concluded that, due to the substantial reduction in both the hazard and risk of a radiation emergency at Magnox’s Hunterston A Power Station, there is no longer a reasonably foreseeable radiation emergency that could occur and there was no requirement for any detailed planning.

 As part of the implementation process Magnox and EDF have submitted their respective Consequence Reports to North Ayrshire Council.
 These reports set out the technical justification for determining the minimum distance of the DEPZ.